Boosting Adversarial Transferability via Fusing Logits of Top-1 Decomposed Feature: Why SVD method is effective?

 First, we compute the linear CKA between the features of clean samples and adversarial samples from the source Inc-v3 model.
 At layer $l$, we denote the features of all clean samples, adversarial samples (w/o SVD), and adversarial samples (w/ SVD) as $\bm{X} \in \mathbb{R}^{1000\times d_l}$, $\Tilde{\bm{X}} \in \mathbb{R}^{1000\times d_l}$, $\Tilde{\bm{X}}_{svd} \in \mathbb{R}^{1000\times d_l}$, where $d_l$ is the feature dimension at layer $l$.
 Then, we compute $\text{CKA}_{L} (\bm{X}, \Tilde{\bm{X}})$ and $\text{CKA}_{L} (\bm{X}, \Tilde{\bm{X}}_{svd})$.
 As shown in Table~\ref{tab:cka_clean}, we can find that the similarities between the representations of clean and adversarial samples (w/ SVD) are much smaller than without SVD, particularly at those higher layers.
 These results indicate that the adversarial examples crafted by using SVD are more disruptive in terms of attacking the white-box model.

-Additionally, we compute the representation similarity between different models to evaluate the transferability of adversarial samples.
-Since different models have different architectures, but the final global pooling layer and FC are highly correlated to the classification, we only compute the linear CKA at these two layers.
+Additionally, according to ~\cite{cianfarani2022understanding}, "high transferability indicates that the target network has learned similar decision boundary".
+Therefore, when the representations that are correlated with the classification are more similar, the adversarial examples trained on the source models are easier to transfer to the target models.
+Specifically, we compute the linear CKA at the final global pooling layer and FC layer.
+These layers are highly correlated with the classification since different models have different architectures.
 In this part, we directly use the adversarial samples generated by Inc-v3 to compute the features from Inc-v3, ResNet-152, and VGG-16.
 As shown in Table~\ref{tab:cka_model}, the linear CKA between Inc-v3 and ResNet-152 at Pool and FC layers for 1000 clean samples are 0.3769 and 0.4407, respectively.
 The linear CKA of adversarial samples (w/o SVD) will decrease to 0.2066 and 0.2182.
 On the other hand, we can find that the linear CKA of adversarial samples (w/ SVD) will slightly increase to 0.2273 and 0.2447, which means the representation of adversarial samples (w/ SVD) transferred from Inc-v3 to ResNet-152 are more similar than adversarial samples (w/o SVD).
 Besides, a similar finding can be found between Inc-v3 and VGG-16.
-These results indicate that our proposed SVD-based optimation methods can learn adversarial samples with better transferability.
+These results indicate that our proposed SVD-based optimation methods can enhance the classification-related representation similarity of the adversarial examples between the source model and the target model, thereby improving transferability.

 Upon analyzing the representation similarity using linear CKA, we can observe that crafting adversarial examples using SVD is effective in disrupting feature activations in the white-box model.
 Additionally, this also can enhance the transferability of adversarial samples for attacking black-box models.